jenerationx/bamazon/README.md

 ### Overview

-In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this unit.
+In this project, I created an Amazon-like storefront with NodeJS and MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.
 The manager can view and add to the inventory as well.

 My store stocks items you would find in a typical Haberdashery (aka Fabric Store).